-This podcast offers very interesting situational-based podcasts.
-Usually there is somebody explaining what’s being said then it’s translated back into English which helps to provide more context and understanding.
+This podcast offers very interesting situational-based episodes.
+Usually, there is somebody explaining what’s being said, and then that’s translated back into English which helps to provide more context and understanding.
 There is certainly an extensive range of vocabulary from airports, to slang, street food, coffee shops, navigating the local markets, dating and relationships, and even getting pulled over by the cops!

 4. Spanish Obsessed

 A podcast which offers a range of different levels.
 In this intermediate podcast, Rob from England and Liz from Colombia only speak Spanish, which provides a natural way to follow any conversation.
 Overall the couple discuss phrases, pronunciation, vocab and grammar which help to make it an engaging listen as they make their way through different topics.

 A native level Spanish-language podcast from US-radio station, NPR.
 This comes highly recommended.
 Usually the US-mainstream media has tended not to focus on Hispanic stories, but now this series recounts many untold stories from across Latin America and the US.
 There are usually a couple of narrators to make sure there is a clear and well-told story line to follow.
 In 2014 the podcast won a ‘Gabriel García Márquez Prize for Innovation in Journalism’ in terms of its excellent contribution to the industry.